-Thursday, November 19
+Thursday, November 17

-8:30 a.m. – 10:00 a.m.
+8:30 a.m. – 10:00 a.m., CT

-Iverson went on to study voice performance and trained to become a professional opera singer while attending the Hartt School of the University of Hartford; however, his life took a detour when he was recruited fresh out of college by Ringling Bros. and Barnum & Bailey Circus.
+Iverson went on to study voice performance and trained to become a professional opera singer while attending the Hartt School of the University of Hartford; however, his life took an unexpected turn when he was recruited fresh out of college by Ringling Bros. and Barnum & Bailey Circus.
 There, in 1998, he became not only Ringling’s youngest ringmaster but the first-ever African American ringmaster.
 Performing at approximately 450 shows annually across the United States and Mexico, Iverson’s presence as ringmaster led Ringling to set box office records.

-Join us on Thursday morning for Iverson’s riveting discussion of detours and discoveries at the Opening General Session.
-This inspiring event jumpstarts the ASHA Convention and will get you enthused and excited about the next 3 days!
+Join us on Thursday morning for Iverson’s riveting discussion of resilience and reinvention at the Opening General Session.
+This inspiring event jumpstarts the ASHA Convention and will get you energized and enthused!

 ASHA would like to thank our sponsors for their generous support.
 Sponsors are not responsible for the content of this conference nor does ASHA endorse their products or services.